-Some frequently asked questions about the CDT in Data Science.
+Some frequently asked questions about the CDT in Data Science and AI.

-Q: What are the benefits of the CDT in Data Science compared to a conventional PhD?
+Q: What are the benefits of the CDT in Data Science and AI compared to a conventional PhD?

 A: Conventional PhDs in the UK are three years and do not include coursework.

-However, the CDT in Data Science is a four year programme, with the first year as an MSc by Research and the following three years as PhD study.
+However, the CDT in Data Science and AI is a four year programme, with the first year as an MSc by Research and the following three years as PhD study.
 The first year of the programme, which combines taught courses and research projects, gives students an advanced background across the breadth of data science, which is designed to help students to make informed decisions when choosing their PhD projects.
+Depending on the student background, the MSc can be tailored to balance the number of taught courses and the amount of research time.

 The CDT holds a number of events, transferable skills training, seminars, and reading groups for CDT students.
 This is in addition to the range of events which are offered to PhD students within the School of Informatics.

-The CDT also engenders a cohort: the CDT students are trained together, all share the same office in the first year, and attend weekly seminars in their PhD years.
+The CDT also engenders a cohort: the CDT students are trained together, all share the same office in the first year, and attend CDT meetings in future years.
 CDT students are a group who have the opportunity to work together and share their experiences.

 Students on the CDT are also encouraged to take time away from their studies to conduct research at another lab or undertake an internship with one of the programme's industry partners.